 Cost: The drawback is you have to distribute your music through CD Baby and you have to pay.
 It costs $2.95 monthly or you can pay $24 a year ($2/ month), which is reasonable.

 A lot of musicians already use Linktree in their Instagram profile to compensate for the fact you can only have one URL there.
-Their tool/service is essentially a fluid pivot page where you can manually add any links you want, like to different streaming platforms and your website.
+It’s not exactly a smart link service like the others I mention.
+But their tool/service is essentially a fluid pivot page where you can manually add any links you want, like to different streaming platforms and your website.
+This means you can use another smart link service like DistroKid’s HyperFollow page inside Linktree.

 Using Linktree can be convenient if you’re already using their service for various social media platforms since you can just change the links up for each release.